Compactly supported, orthogonal, continuous piecewise polynomial multiresolution analysis: Introduction

 \section{Introduction}

 Multiwavelets \cite{abcr}, \cite{gl}, \cite{hkm}, \cite{h}, have played a useful role in numerical analysis, functional analysis, and special functions \cite{bcc}, \cite{bcd}, \cite{dss}, \cite{dgha}, and \cite{ggl}.
-The Alpert multiresolution analysis \cite{abcr} was one of the first examples of a multiresolution analysis based on special functions (the Legendre polynomials).
-This multiresolution analysis was furthered studied in \cite{gm} and a compactly supported wavelet basis of generalized hypergeometric functions was constructed in \cite{gi}.
-The connection with multiple orthogonal polynomials was considered in \cite{glv}.
+The Alpert multiresolution analysis \cite{abcr} was one of the first examples of a multiresolution analysis (MRA) based on special functions (the Legendre polynomials).
+This MRA was further studied in \cite{gm} and a compactly supported wavelet basis of generalized hypergeometric functions was constructed in \cite{gi}.
+Furthermore the connection with multiple orthogonal polynomials was considered in \cite{glv}.
 Since the multiwavelets constructed in the Alpert multiresolution analysis do not provide basis functions that are continuous on the real line an alternative set of multiresolution analyses were developed in \cite{dgha}.
 These intertwining multiresolution analyses based on classes of ultraspherical polynomials allowed the construction of multiwavelets where the basis functions are at least continuous, however not all of the scaling functions were represented in terms of special functions.
-Here we begin by introducing a set of biorthogonal 'ramp' functions that have explicit representations in terms of Jacobi orthogonal polynomials.
-Next we reconsider the $C^0$ case and show that all the scaling functions have simple formulas in terms of hypergeometric polynomials.
+In this paper we begin by introducing a set of biorthogonal 'ramp' functions that have explicit representations in terms of Jacobi orthogonal polynomials.
+Next we reconsider the $C^0$ case and show, for the first time, that all the scaling functions have simple formulas in terms of hypergeometric polynomials.
 These results help to elucidate the connection between special functions and piecewise polynomial multiresolution analyses.